Why we exist and what we're called to do.

 "They devoted themselves to the apostles’ teaching and to fellowship,

 to the breaking of bread and to prayer." - Acts 2:42

 This verse identifies some core spiritual practices that are foundation for our life as a community of Jesus' disciples.

-We want to place ourselves within God's redemptive story through deep study of the Bible.
+We want everyone to find their place within God's redemptive story through deep study of the Bible.
 With the help of God's Spirit, our engagement with Scripture helps us to know who God is, who we are, and what his will is for our lives.

 When Jesus gets hold of people, he gathers them together around himself as a new people with a new purpose.
 He creates communion in a community people that support, encourage, and seek God's best for one another.
 Fellowship includes fellowship-creating activities such as outreach and compassionate engagement in the world so that more people would come into fellowship with God and his people.

 As part of our lived response of worship to God, we gather to take the Lord's Supper which is the sacrament Jesus gave to his disciples to practice together as a celebration and proclamation of his atoning life, death, and resurrection.
 We believe that the Lord's Supper is an important means that Christ uses to shape his church in the way of his suffering love for the sake of the world.

 Prayer is central to our life together.
 Through Jesus Christ we are welcomed into communion and personal relationship with the Triune God.
 Being a people of prayer, we live out the conviction that apart from Jesus we can do nothing and that he intends us to enjoy deep and daily communion with him so that we might be renewed by his Word and Spirit and aligned with his will for our lives.